FAIRplus/the-fair-cookbook/content/recipes/interoperability/covid19-sample-metadata-profile-shex-use-case_matched.md

  > :warning: This YAML document must be a UTF-8 text encoded, JSO(URL_TO_INSERT_RECORD http://www.sequenceontology.org/)N(URL_TO_INSERT_RECORD http://dx.doi.org/10.17487/RFC8259)-compatible subset of YAML in order to be processed by the SALA(URL_TO_INSERT_RECORD https://www.ala.org.au/)D(URL_TO_INSERT_RECORD http://darwin.biochem.okstate.edu/lad/ilat/) schema processor.

-Below is a partial view of the YAML defined metadata  form, showing how `host` informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion requirements have been defined:
+Below is a partial view of the YAML defined metadata  form, showing how `host` informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion requirements have been defined:

 ```bash